ehmatthes/pcc_2e/recommended_reading/data_science.md

 # Data Science Resources
 {: .no_toc }

-Data Science is one of the most popular areas of programming right now, and that makes sense.
+Data Science is one of the most popular areas of programming right now, and it's easy to understand why.
 There's a lot of data available to work with, and the better we understand that data the more we can do with it.

 *Python Crash Course* just scratches the surface of what you can do with Python in this field.
-If you'd like to go further with Python in Data Science, there are a large number of resouces available.
+If you'd like to go further with Python in Data Science, there are a large number of resources available.
 I hope this helps you figure out where to go next, and if you have feedback about any of these recommendations please don't hesitate to reach out.

 Note: Some of the resources mentioned in the [General Python Resources](../general_python/) have sections focused on data science.
 I won't repeat those resources here, but you should check them out as well.